Multivariate Garch with dynamic beta

 \section{Abstract}

-We present a solution for the problems related to the application of multivariate Garch models to markets with a large number of stocks by restricting the form of the \co covariance matrix.
-It contains one component describing the market and a second component to account for the remaining contribution to the volatility.
-This allows the analytical calculation of the inverse covariance matrix.
-We compare our model with the results of other Garch models for the daily returns from the S\&P500 market.
-The description of the covariance matrix turns out to be similar to the DCC model but has fewer free parameters and requires less computing time.
-The model also has the advantage that it contains the calculation of dynamic beta values.
-As applications we use the daily values of $\beta$ coefficients available from the market component to confirm a transition of the market in 2006.
-Further we discuss the relationship of our model with the leverage effect.
+We investigate a solution for the problems related to the application of multivariate GARCH models to markets with a large number of stocks by restricting the form of the \co covariance matrix.
+The model is a factor model and uses only six free GARCH parameters.
+One factor can be interpreted as the market component, the remaining factors are equal.
+This allow the analytical calculation of the inverse covariance matrix.
+The time-dependence of the factors enables the determination of dynamical beta coefficients.
+We compare the results from our model with the results of other GARCH models for the daily returns from the S\&P500 market and find that they are competitive.
+As applications we use the daily values of beta coefficients to confirm a transition of the market in 2006.
+Furthermore we discuss the relationship of our model with the leverage effect.